ServerHubOrg/serverhub-docs/docs/documention/route.md

 ## Negative rules

-**Negative rules are checked before positive rules**.
+**Negative rules are checked ahead of any positive rules**.
 If any request path matched any negative rule, it will immediately be treated as static resources.

 Negative rules support **both** string rule definition and regular expressions.
 An array is used to contain all the rules needed.

 Here are three examples:

-* String rule example
+### String rule example

 ```js
 route.IgnoreRoute(["/language/all"]);